sipcentric/node-pbx-client/README.md

   // The SIP password of the extension to use password?: string; // Defaults to default extension's password

-  // Pass your refs to the <audio> elements to use for local and remote audio audio?: {
+  // Refs to the <audio> elements to use for local and remote audio audio?: {
-    local?: HTMLAudioElement,
+    local?: HTMLAudioElement;
-    remote?: HTMLAudioElement,
+    remote?: HTMLAudioElement;
-  } // Defaults to undefined
+  }; // Defaults to undefined
 }

 const config: Config = {